Carrie Underwood: 2007–2009: Carnival Ride and commercial success

 Underwood's second album, Carnival Ride, was released in October 2007.
 On Carnival Ride, Underwood was more involved in the songwriting process; she set up a writers' retreat at Nashville's Ryman Auditorium to collaborate with such Music Row tunesmiths as Hillary Lindsey, Craig Wiseman, Rivers Rutherford, and Gordie Sampson.
 Carnival Ride moved over 527,000 copies in its first week, debuting at number one on both the Billboard 200 and Top Country Albums, as well as number one on the Canadian Albums Chart, one of the biggest first-week sales by a female artist.
 Carnival Ride was certified double platinum in just two months after its release in December.
-The album is now certified four times Multi-Platinum by the RIAA.
+The album is now certified four times Platinum by the RIAA.
 "So Small", the first single from the album, was released in July 2007 and reached number one on Billboard's Hot Country Songs, topping it for three consecutive weeks.

 "All-American Girl", the second single, also reached number one on the Hot Country Songs chart.
 The next single, "Last Name", reached number one on the Hot Country Song chart as well.
 This made Underwood the first female artist to have two consecutive albums each release three number ones on this chart since Shania Twain in 1998.
 "Just a Dream", the album's next single, was released in July 2008 and later peaked at number one on the Hot Country Songs chart, staying there for two consecutive weeks.
 With that, Underwood became the first solo female artist to pull four number one's from one album since Twain did it with The Woman in Me.
 The album's fifth single, "I Told You So", a duet with the original singer of the song, Randy Travis, was released in February 2009.
 It peaked at number two on the Country charts and number nine on the Billboard Hot 100.
 All singles from Carnival Ride were certified Platinum by the RIAA, for selling more than one million copies each.
 In January 2008, Underwood embarked on a joint tour with Keith Urban called the Love, Pain and the Whole Crazy Carnival Ride Tour, with dates fixed nationwide that continued through April.
 She then started her headlined tour, the Carnival Ride Tour, in February 2008, with dates across all North America, and ended it on December 14, 2008, playing to 1.2 million fans throughout the tour and being named the top-selling country female touring artist of 2008.